After sexual assault, you may be concerned about HIV exposure. If so, PEP (post exposure prophylaxis) may be able to help help.

 No, it is important to avoid further exposure to HIV, even while taking PEP.
-PEP is not a substitute for other HIV prevention methods.
+PEP doesn't substitute other HIV prevention methods.
 Continue to use condoms during sex and avoid sharing needles or injection drug equipment.
 It’s also important to note that PEP doesn’t prevent you from other sexually transmitted infections (STIs).
-If you’re concerned about HIV exposure, consider using PrEP.
+If you’re concerned about HIV exposure, consider reading up on PrEP.

 PEP is an important tool for preventing HIV, especially for survivors of sexual assault.
 Ask your healthcare provider how to access PEP.
 Our free exam location map at Leda.co can help you find care quickly.
 We are here to support you.

 Does Leda offer PEP?

 No, Leda doesn't offer PEP at this time.
 See a complete list of our offered services.